poetapp/documentation/rdd/node-microservices.md

 Maintaining the node as a single application made sense in that context, and the need to fully support microservices never arose.

-Now that we have finally deployed a new infrastructure, running on Docker, this hybrid approach in which the Po.et Node behaves like a single application but requires RMQ for modules to communicate with each other is actually hindering it scalability.
+Now that we have finally deployed a new infrastructure, running on Docker, this hybrid approach in which the Po.et Node behaves like a single application but requires RMQ for modules to communicate with each other is actually hindering  scalability.

 Completing the transtion towards proper microservices will allow improved scaling of the Po.et Node.